Oregon Special Tactics Airmen Save Lives in Idaho

-125th Special Tactics Squadron Airmen work alongside paramedics to prepare two patients for transport near Boise, Ida. on May 15, 2022.
-After completing a day of small arms training, these Oregon Air National Guard Airmen were in a convoy heading to Gowen Field, Ida. when an accident unfolded in front of them.
-(Courtesy photo)
+Two civilians in Idaho are alive today thanks to the quick and skillful reaction of some of America’s most elite service members.
+After completing a day of small arms training, special tactics Airmen with the 125th Special Tactics Squadron (STS), Oregon Air National Guard, were in a convoy heading to Gowen Field, Ida. on May 15, 2022, when an accident unfolded in front of them.

+“We were just driving back to base, I look over and I see it happen, and I tell the driver to pull over.”
+Said Senior Master Sgt.
+Stephen Studenny, 125th STS Senior Enlisted Leader.
+“I was running across the highway on the phone calling the others to grab their gear and I looked back and they were already out of their vehicles running across the median.”

+The Airmen’s convoy was on a stretch of I-84 with a speed limit of 80 miles per hour when the crash took place.
+A motorcycle with two riders was struck from behind, causing extreme injuries to both riders, to include severe head trauma to one.

 |Date Taken: